petabi/reproduce/README.md

 ### 2. Conversion

-Packetproducer converts the incoming packet or pcap file, log to a stream format with space as delimiter, as in the following Conversion Format.
+REproduce converts the incoming packet or pcap file, log to a stream format with space as delimiter, as in the following Conversion Format.
 The conversion of packet starts with the sec value in the time_t structure representing the timestamp, and then converts from the lower layer to the higher layer of the protocol.

 #### Conversion Example